-Not a single local-cuisine restaurant appears in the 10 top eateries of this year’s Tokyo Zagat Survey, the annually updated eatery guide that many in the West consider the diner’s bible.
+Not a single local-cuisine restaurant appears in the 10 top restaurants of this year’s Tokyo Zagat Survey, the annually updated restaurants guide that many in the West consider the diner’s bible.

 The survey of more than 3,000 restaurants throughout the city placed establishments serving French, American and Chinese cuisine above the highest-ranked Japanese restaurant.

 This year’s update was launched in early February in New York, where the guide’s publishers, Tim and Nina Zagat, direct their worldwide food and nightlife surveys.

 “It shows just how cosmopolitan Japanese tastes are,” Tim Zagat said at the book’s launch in a Japanese restaurant off Times Square.
 “We in America like to think we have pretty liberal tastes when it comes to where we eat, but we obviously have nothing on the Japanese.”

 The top two places remain unchanged from last year: the Park Hyatt’s New York Grill and Ebisu’s Taillevent Robouchon, both of which serve French cuisine.
 The highest-ranked Japanese restaurant was the Sushi-say chain of sushi bars, which can be found all over the city.

 The guide rates restaurants according to the quality of food and service, price and atmosphere.